berasumit611/berasumit611/ReadMe.md

 ## 💫 About Me:

-<p align="justify">Welcome to Sumit Bera's GitHub profile!
-Sumit is a final year undergraduate in Electrical Engineering with a passion for front-end web development.
-Proficient in Java, C, C++, and JavaScript, Sumit is constantly learning and exploring new technologies to enhance their skills.
-With a strong focus on problem-solving and attention to detail, Sumit is an aspiring front-end developer seeking opportunities to apply their expertise in real-world projects.</p>
+<p align="justify">Welcome to my GitHub profile!
+I am a final year undergraduate student in Electrical Engineering with a passion for full-stack web development.
+Proficient in Java, C, C++, and JavaScript, I am constantly learning and exploring new technologies to enhance my skills.
+With a strong focus on problem-solving and attention to detail,I am an aspiring  developer seeking opportunities to apply my expertise in real-world projects.</p>

 ## ✨ Now:

-- Java Full stack development tranee  at **Jspider Kolkata**
+- Java full-stack development tranee  at **Jspider Kolkata**
 - Final Year undergraduate at **MCKV Institute of Engineering** pursuing Bachelors in **Electrical Engineering**
-- Building **Youtube Clone video streaming webapp**
+- Building **Full-stack Youtube Clone video streaming web application**
 - Learning and exploring  **Java** and **JavaScript**
-- Looking for **Developer Roles** (preferably remote but open to all options)
+- Looking for **Entry level software engineering/development jobs** (open to all options)